 - Integrate inclusive policies and guidance to better assist the workforce.

 - Audit your digital platforms.
-Test to check how accessible and usable your intranet, e-learning platform, and external website is for your users.
+Test to check how accessible and usable your intranet, e-learning platform, and external website are for your users.
 This will help you to identify barriers and areas where you can improve.
 We offer a free test to assist with this.

 - Reach out and create an open dialogue with your workforce.
 Gaining feedback on individual experiences will provide invaluable insights that data alone cannot.